Harry Belafonte: Later film and theatre involvement (1972–2018)

-Political and humanitarian activism
+Political activism

 Belafonte is said to have married politics and pop culture.
-Belafonte's political beliefs were greatly inspired by the singer, actor and civil rights activist Paul Robeson, who mentored him.
+Belafonte's political beliefs were greatly inspired by the singer, actor, and civil rights activist Paul Robeson, who mentored him.
 Robeson opposed not only racial prejudice in the United States but also western colonialism in Africa.
-He refused to perform in the American South from 1954 until 1961.
-In 1960, Belafonte appeared in a campaign commercial for Democratic Presidential candidate John F. Kennedy.
-Kennedy later named Belafonte cultural advisor to the Peace Corps.
-Belafonte supported Lyndon B. Johnson for the 1964 United States presidential election.
+Belafonte refused to perform in the American South from 1954 until 1961.

-Belafonte gave the keynote address at the ACLU of Northern California's annual Bill of Rights Day Celebration In December 2007 and was awarded the Chief Justice Earl Warren Civil Liberties Award.
+Belafonte gave the keynote address at the ACLU of Northern California's annual Bill of Rights Day Celebration in December 2007 and was awarded the Chief Justice Earl Warren Civil Liberties Award.
 The 2011 Sundance Film Festival featured the documentary film Sing Your Song, a biographical film focusing on Belafonte's contribution to and his leadership in the civil rights movement in America and his endeavors to promote social justice globally.
 In 2011, Belafonte's memoir My Song was published by Knopf Books.